naredula-jana/Jiny-Kernel/doc/benchmarks.md

    user level switches like snabb ethernet switch, netmap(currently does not have vhost-user interface) or similar switch can be used to acheive the above. userlevel switch are well suited if the vm's on the same host need to communicate like NFV etc.

    Performance bechmarks between linux-bridge vs user level switch , and between jiny vs linux : TODO

+   1. **Test-1**: between two jiny vm's with user based switch using virtio-user :  able to transfer and recv 300 Mbps(bi-directional) with 200bytes packet size.
+   2. **Test-2**: between two linux vm's with linux bridge using virtio-vhost :  able to transfer and recv 148 Mbps(bi-directional) with 200bytes packet size.

+   Further Improvements in userspace bridge:
+   1. bridge and vm pinning to a particular cpu with NUMA friendly. this can help in cpu cache and gives better throughput.
+   2. virtio with multiple queues, this need some changes in qemu, currently virtio-user does not supports, increasing the threads in user level switch according to the queues.

+source code for  [user level virtio switch](https://github.com/naredula-jana/Jiny-Kernel/tree/master/test/virtio-switch).
+This is  2 port hub, does not interpret the packet, when ever packet arrives on a port, the packet will be copied to another port.
+This code was based on refernce implementation of virtio-user present @ https://github.com/virtualopensystems/vapp.git.

 ----------------------------------------------------------------------------------
 ###Benchmark-3(Storage centric): In Progress: